Maine DUI Conviction and Canadian Travel

 - Five years have passed since your last offense and apply for rehabilitation status

 - Less than five years have passed; you can apply for a temporary resident permit, which requires a fee

-Note: Attorney Foote does not practice in Canada.
+Note: Attorney Webb does not practice in Canada.
 This information is for advisory purposes only.
 Please contact the Canadian Consulate with questions regarding Canadian law and inadmissibility.